Fire and Ice

 Tears raced down Gabrielle's face as she pleaded with Xena to listen to her.
 The sounds of battle stopped them from continuing their conversation.
 Turning back around, they witnessed a change in the general's body.
 He stood taller while his face slowly morphed into Yodoshi's.
 The Eater of Souls started laughing, a horrible hollow sound that echoed the tormented souls held prisoner inside him.

 Elissa listened carefully, slowly moving closer to the monster before her.
 She heard Scyleia's soul cry out to her.
-Scyleia was the youngest to journey with her and her mother on the cursed campaign.
+Scyleia was the youngest to journey with them on the cursed campaign.
 The happy, excited girl talked the entire way about how she wanted to prove herself to Elissa.
 A slow heat started to burn inside the blonde Amazon's heart.
 The flicker became a flame, which turned into a burning intense fire.
 Elissa melted into a blazing passionate inferno, intent on blasting Yodoshi into a million pieces.

 Gabrielle screamed and it was Xena's turn to hold the smaller woman.
 The remaining soldiers moved back in fear.
 Yodoshi laughed again, this time in true joy at taking this soul.
 Its power would make him unstoppable.
-He would take over the Underworld and rule those who refused him admittance.
+He would take over the Underworld, and rule those who had refused him admittance.
 He released the General's body to meet the flaming beauty with his own spirit in the form of an ice dragon.
 Yodoshi hit Elissa's fire with great gulfs of icy breaths, surprising her by freezing her in place.

 Elissa fought to free herself from the icy prison.
 The wind carried a soft voice to her.
 "Fire, ice, and the heart of a warrior will set the souls free."